PeterBengtson/AFT-DNS-subdomain-delegation/README.md

 ## Protecting the settings

-You will probably want to include something like the following in an SCP to protect the AFT settings from being tampered with:
+You will probably want to include something like the following in an SCP and/or a boundary policy to protect the AFT settings from tampering:
 ```json
 {
   "Sid": "DenyAFTCustomFieldsModification",